Target Tracking via LiDAR-RADAR Sensor Fusion for Autonomous Racing: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we present a latency-aware EKF-based multi-target tracking framework that integrates LiDAR and RADAR measurements, explicitly incorporating track curvature in the prediction step and RADAR range-rate information in the correction step.
-By managing Out-Of-Sequence Measurements through state and measurement reprocessing, the proposed can effectively handle the different delays deriving from multi-modal fusion.

-Experimental validation on real-world data from the Las Vegas Motor Speedway at speeds up to 275 km/h, as well as a simulated dataset generated from racing laps at the Autodromo Nazionale di Monza, demonstrated robust and reliable estimation performance under widely varying conditions and acceleration profiles.
+In this paper, we present a latency-aware, EKF-Based Multi-Target Tracking algorithm that integrates LiDAR and RADAR measurements, explicitly incorporating track curvature in the prediction step and RADAR range-rate information in the measurement model.
+By managing Out-Of-Sequence Measurements through state and measurement reprocessing, the proposed method can effectively handle the different delays arising from multi-modal fusion.
+Experimental validation on real-world data from the Las Vegas Motor Speedway, as well as the simulated Monza dataset, demonstrates robust and reliable estimation performance under widely varying conditions and acceleration profiles.
+Ablation studies on both datasets show the contribution of each module to reducing the estimation error.

 Future work will extend this approach to include camera-based perception and V2V communication, while also investigating advanced tracking strategies such as Interactive Multiple Models (IMM) to further enhance performance under complex racing maneuvers like heavy braking.